|

 to his performance of Hungarian Rhapsody No. 2 by Franz Liszt, a fill

-out on a Van Otterloo Liszt disc, the first impression is that there
+out on a Van Otterloo-Liszt Philips disc, the first impression is

-is some lack of power that would be needed to mold the orchestra,
+that there is some lack of power that would be needed to mold the

-and there is not enough authority to make an impact on the listener.
+orchestra, and there is not enough authority to make an impact on

-The Philips recording of that Hungarian Rhapsody also shows that he
+the listener.
+The Philips recording of that Hungarian Rhapsody also

-is not the conductor who wants to impress his audience, in any case
+shows that he is not the conductor who wants to impress his audience,

-not right away.
-One has to listen for a second even for a third time.
+in any case not right away.
+One has to listen for a second, even for

-hearing more of Loibner it is evident that the Hungarian Rhapsody
+Spalding.
+After hearing more of Loibner it is evident that the Hungarian

-was not the best pick to comment on his conducting.
-When accompanying
+Rhapsody was probably not the best pick to comment on his conducting.

-In lyrical music he is at home as is illustrated by his choice of
+In lyrical music he is at home and knows exactly how to present drama

-Puccini opera's which appeared on Remington.
-His HMV recording, "Opern
+operas of Puccini which appeared on Remington.
+His HMV recording "Opern

 music critic W.A.
 Chislett of The Gramophone put it.